peteryzhang6/The-Law-of-One/Terms/UFO.md

 - *bacteriological warfare* - COVID 2019(?)

 8.27-28: The crafts have no pilot and are controlled by computer from a remote source of data.

+12.8: Opening windows in quarantine caused "USF Flaps" where large number of UFOs show up like in 1973.
 # 8.3
 **Questioner:** Are these craft that are of our peoples from what we call planes that are not incarnate at this time?
 Where are they based?